AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/classifications/index.md

 ### Request Parameters

-The GET jobs by dataset endpoint uses the same request parameters as those described in the tables above.
+The GET jobs by dataset endpoint uses the same request parameters as those described in tables above.

 ### Response Parameters

-The GET jobs by dataset endpoint uses the same response parameters as those described in the tables above.
+The GET jobs by dataset endpoint uses the same response parameters as those described in tables above.

 ## PUT classification dataset update